 Accommodations.
 Students who need special accommodations in class, as provided for by the American Disabilities Act, should arrange a confidential meeting with the instructor during office hours the first week of classes - or as soon as possible if accommodations are needed immediately.
 You must bring a copy of your Accommodation Memo and an Instructor Verification Form to the meeting.
-If you do not have these forms but need accommodations, make an appointment with the Program for Students with Disabilities, 1244 Haley Center, 844-2096.

-Academic Honesty Policy.
+If you do not have these forms but Academic Honesty Policy.
 All portions of the Auburn University student academic honesty code (Title XII) found in the Tiger Cub will apply to this class.
-All academic honesty violations or alleged violations of the SGA Code of Laws will be reported to the Office of the Provost, which will then refer the case to the Academic Honesty Committee.
+All academic honesty violations or alleged violations of the

+SGA Code of Laws will be reported to the Office of the Provost, which will then refer the case to the Academic Honesty Committee.

 Professionalism.
 Faculty, staff, and students in professional settings are expected to demonstrate professional behaviors as defined in the College's conceptual framework.
-These professional commitments or dispositions are as follows: Engage in responsible and ethical professional practices; contribute to collaborative learning communities; demonstrate a commitment to diversity; model and nurture intellectual vitality.
+These professional commitments or dispositions are as follows: Engage in responsible and ethical professional practices; contribute to collaborative learning communities; demonstrate a commitment to diversity; model and nurture intellectual vitality